noaboa07/StreamCity-iOS-App/README.md

 Required Feature: Users can view a feed of live streams from all linked platforms, showing thumbnails and basic stream information.

 **Stream Viewer**
-Required Feature: Users can watch a stream on its original platform and interact via platform-integrated chat.
+Required Feature: Users can be redirected from a selected livestream to watch a stream on its original platform and interact via platform-integrated chat.

 **Search Screen**
-Required Feature: Users can search for streamers, games, or categories to find content of interest.
+Required Feature: Users can search for streamers, games, or from various categories to find content of interest.

 **Settings Screen**
 Required Feature: Users can adjust notification preferences and customize app settings.

+**Community Screen**
+Optional Feature: Users can interact and engage with other users to converse about streamer-related content.

 ## 3. Navigation